hashgraph/hedera-mirror-node/docs/design/topic-custom-fees.md

    transaction with no assessed custom fee, Validate mirrornode REST API returns the topic message
 4. Transfer some fungible token to BOB (BOB has unlimited token auto association slots).
 Validate mirrornode REST API returns the crypto transfer transaction
-5. BOB submits a message to the topic.
-Validate mirrornode REST API returns the transaction with correct assessed custom fees.
+5. BOB submits a message to the topic with max custom fees meeting the custom fee schedule.
+Validate mirrornode REST API returns the transaction with correct assessed custom fees and max custom fees.
 Validate mirrornode REST API returns the topic message
 6. Update the topic with empty custom fees, fee exempt key list, and fee schedule key.
 Validate mirrornode REST API returns the updated topic information
 7. BOB submits another message to the topic.
 Validate mirrornode REST API returns the transaction with no assessed